 - 1. What, briefly, is the nature of the claim (e.g. "unsafe port" or "balance of accounts dispute")? - 2.
 What is the approximate quantum of the claim? - 3.
 What is the approximate quantum of any counterclaim? - 4.
 What are the principal outstanding issues requiring determination raised by the claim and any counterclaim? - 5.
 Are any amendments to the submissions required? - 6.
 Are any of the issues in the reference suitable for determination as a preliminary issue? - 7.
 Are there any areas of disclosure that remain to be dealt with? - 8.
 Would a preliminary meeting be useful, and if so at what stage? - 9.
 What statement evidence is it intended to adduce, from whom and when?
+Which issues will be addressed by statement evidence?
 Is it possible to limit the length of statements or to avoid duplication of evidence?
 If there is to be a hearing what oral evidence will be adduced? - 10.
 What expert evidence is it intended to adduce by way of reports and/or oral testimony and by when will experts' reports be exchanged?
+Which issues will be addressed by expert evidence?
 Can the length of experts' reports be limited?
-Unless the parties agree or the tribunal rules that a meeting between experts would not be appropriate, when should the meeting take place and when should a record of that meeting be provided? - 11.
-What is the suggested timetable for the close of submissions if the case is to go ahead on documents alone or for a hearing if that is appropriate? - 12.
+Unless the parties agree or the tribunal rules that a meeting between experts would not be appropriate, when should the meeting take place and when should a record of that meeting be provided?

+- 11. What is the suggested timetable for the close of submissions if the case is to go ahead on documents alone or for a hearing if that is appropriate? - 12.
 What is the estimated length of the hearing, if any? - 13.
-Which witnesses of fact and experts is it anticipated will be called at the hearing, if there is to be one? - 14.Is it appropriate for a hearing date to be fixed now?
-(Save in exceptional circumstances, a hearing date will not be fixed until the preparation of the case is sufficiently advanced to enable the duration of the hearing to be properly estimated; this will normally be after disclosure of documents has been substantially completed.)

-15.(a) What are the estimated costs of each party

-- (i) up to completion of this Questionnaire; and - (ii) through to the end of the reference? - (b) Is this an appropriate case for the tribunal to cap costs, and if so why and at what level? - 16.
+Which witnesses of fact and experts is it anticipated will be called at the hearing, if there is to be one?
+Will interpreters be required at the hearing for any witnesses? - 14.
+Is it appropriate for a hearing date to be fixed now?
+(Save in exceptional circumstances, a hearing date will not be fixed until the preparation of the case is sufficiently advanced to enable the duration of the hearing to be properly estimated; this will normally be after disclosure of documents has been substantially completed.) - 15. (a) What are the estimated costs of each party - (i) up to completion of this Questionnaire; and - (ii) through to the end of the reference? - (b) Is this an appropriate case for the tribunal to cap costs, and if so why and at what level? - 16.
 Does any party consider that it is entitled to security for costs and, if so, in what amount? - 17.
 Are there any orders which are now sought? - 18.
 Have the parties considered whether mediation might be worthwhile?